 In addition to the capital costs of implementing new facilities, bicycle and pedestrian infrastructure requires maintenance and should be incorporated into standard maintenance programs to ensure continued safety and usefulness.
-Because bicycles and people walking put less force and wear on roadways, these costs are overall considerably less than general roadway maintenance, but do still encompass some specific maintenance items that can be planned for up front.
+Because bicycles and people walking put less force and wear on roadways, paving surface requires considerably less maintenance but high-visibility conflict zone markings in high-traffic locations require more frequent upkeep and encompass some specific maintenance items that can be planned for up front.

-Phase Facility Type Maintenance Needs Additional Maintenance Cost per Mile Additional Planned Mileage Annual Cost Bicycle Boulevards, Shared Roadways, and Bicycle Lanes On-street bicycle facilities can be swept and snow cleared as a part of regular street maintenance.
-None 5.8 mi No additional cost Near-Term Separated Bicycle Lanes and Shared-Use Paths Primary and secondary bicycle streets and paths should be swept regularly and plowed after snow events.
+Phase Facility Type Maintenance Needs Additional Maintenance Cost per Mile Additional Planned Mileage Additional Annual Cost Bicycle Boulevards, Shared Roadways, and Bicycle Lanes On-street bicycle facilities can be swept and snow cleared as a part of regular street maintenance.
+Striping may be refreshed annually to ensure continued visibility. \$3,000 per mile annually 5.4 mi \$5,000 - \$15,000 High Priority/ Readiness Phase Separated Bicycle Lanes and Shared-Use Paths Primary and secondary bicycle streets and paths should be swept regularly and plowed after snow events.
 Sand and salt may be applied to improve traction, and should be removed from the street when conditions permit.
 A narrow sweeper vehicle (with plow attachment) can be purchased to maintain separated bicycle lanes.
 As the network expands, bicycle routes can be cleared more efficiently.
-Light vertical separation materials, including flexible delineators, may need to be replaced periodically (assume 15% of flexible delineators may be replaced annually). \$15 - 20,000 per mile annually 25.2 mi \$100,000 - \$250,000, depending upon implementation cadence Bicycle Boulevards, Shared Roadways, and Bicycle Lanes Markings may need to be refreshed on some routes within 10 years. \$10 - 15,000 per mile 4.8 mi \$50,000 - \$90,000 Medium-Term Separated Bicycle Lanes and Shared-Use Paths As the bicycle network expands, additional sweep and plow vehicles may be purchased.
+Light vertical separation materials, including flexible delineators, may need to be replaced periodically (assume 15 percent of flexible delineators may be replaced annually). \$15 - 20,000 per mile annually 23.3 mi \$100,000 - \$250,000, depending upon implementation cadence Medium Priority/ Readiness Phase Bicycle Boulevards, Shared Roadways, and Bicycle Lanes Markings may need to be refreshed on some routes within 10 years. \$10 - 15,000 per mile 9.7 mi \$75,000 - \$150,000 Separated Bicycle Lanes and Shared-Use Paths As the bicycle network expands, additional sweep and plow vehicles may be purchased.
 Debris and snow clearance can become more efficient as more facilities are connected to one another.
-Some striping and vertical separators may need to be replaced with wear and tear. \$15 - 20,000 per mile annually 26.7 mi \$100,000 - \$250,000, depending upon implementation cadence
+Some striping and vertical separators may need to be replaced with wear and tear. \$15 - 20,000 per mile annually 42.8 mi \$125,000 - \$250,000, depending upon implementation cadence